-Since 2003 the bivy site at Steinbrückenhöhle (the stone bridge) has had a number of solar panels and a car battery, which are mainly used for charging lamp battery packs, drill and AA/AAA batteries (and phones).
+Since 2003 the bivy site at Steinbrückenhöhle (the stone bridge) has had a number of solar panels and a car battery, which are mainly used for charging lamps and drill battery packs, but also AA/AAA batteries and phones.
 Much bigger flexi solar panels arrived in 2007 and a second, larger, battery around the same time.

 In 2018 two new PV panels were bought.
-These Jinko JKM270PP-60 beasts are 255W (peak), ~16% efficient and weigh 19kg each.
+These Jinko JKM270PP-60 (original site) beasts are 255W (peak), ~16% efficient and weigh 19kg each.
 They are glass-fronted, aluminium-framed, and measure 1650 x 992 x 40mm.
-The intention is that they will be installed at Steinbrückenhöhle top camp and that the light-weight panels already there will be transferred to the Organhöhle bivvy camp.
+These were installed at Steinbrückenhöhle top camp and the light-weight panels already there can be used at another camp.
 The rest of this text describes the situation in 2017 before these Jinkos were bought.
 Also new in 2018 is a new set of 12V sockets (car type).
 This page will be updated when they have been installed.

 The system (in 2017) was two independent systems running in parallel.